abrahamayorinde/BASIC_interpreter_compiler/README.md

 The parser object processes the tokens and builds an abstract syntax tree according to each language rules.

 The Interpreter then receives the root node that is returned bythe Parser object.

+##Commit #2##
+Add 'binaryNode' type.
+Specify datamembers as public (for now)
+Add 'toSymbol' function to translate string literals to lexer usable token identifiers.

+Add detection of unary operators '+' and '-'.